LZ-sudo/interior-segment-labeler/README.md

 ## Overview

-This tool automatically identifies and labels furniture and objects in indoor scenes, making it useful for interior design analysis, room layout understanding, and spatial design studies.
+This tool automatically identifies and labels furniture and objects in indoor scenes using Florence-2 for open-vocabulary object detection combined with SAM-HQ for precise segmentation.

 ## Pipeline